-- Don’t worry about food being too spicy, our untrained, underpaid staff of teenage boys who prepare meals don’t use any seasonings anyway.
+- Don’t worry about food being too spicy.
+Our untrained, underpaid staff of teenage boys who prepare meals don’t use any seasonings anyway.
 Those black specks aren’t pepper, they’re bits scraped from the uncleaned wok.
-All meals include at least one complimentary arm hair.
+All meals include at least one complimentary, coily arm hair — sometimes several!

 - After dinner, relax to a soundtrack of blasting horns and angry shouts as you and your lovely wait in turn to squat on the toilet.
 You’ll thank us later when our food keeps your new bride thinner than when you met her!

 - Feeling tired from your after-dinner purge?
 Not feeling as frisky as your bride?
-Well, don’t worry, the men on the streets of Paharganj are lined up to knead her Western boobs/bottom like naan dough.
-Let your wife run our gauntlet while showing one inch of white skin — she’ll be patted, squeezed, and poked like never before, all while you relax on the toilet.
+Well, don’t worry, the men on the streets of Paharganj are lined up to knead her Western boobs and bottom like naan dough.
+Let your wife run our gauntlet while showing one inch of exposed skin.
+She’ll be patted, squeezed, and poked like never before, all while you relax on the toilet.